-Positive term and most important attribute for the colour of a wine in the context of a wine address and wine evaluation (by means of a point system).
-Other terms, some of which are used in combination and vary according to wine type or wine colour, are bright, sparkling, brilliant, torch-bright, glossy, crystal clear, mirror-like and transparent.
-To determine the clarity of a white wine in particular, hold the tilted wine glass against a light source against a bright background.
+Positive designation and most important attribute for the colour of a wine in the context of a wine address (in verbal form) and wine evaluation (by means of a point system).
+Other terms, some of which are used in combination and vary according to the type of wine or the colour of the wine, are bright, brilliant, torch-light, shiny, crystal-clear, mirror-clear and transparent.
+To determine the clarity of a white wine in particular, hold the tilted wine glass against a light source in front of a bright background.
 A clear wine always has brilliance, it shines even with darker colours.

-A deep red wine cannot be transparent, of course, but it can be very clear.
-The highest level of this is also called black gloss.
-This was derived from a common method of determining clarity.
+A deep-coloured red wine cannot be transparent, of course, but it can be very clear.
+The highest level of this is also called black brilliance.
+This is derived from a common method of determining clarity.
 The filled red wine glass is viewed against the light in front of a dark surface.
-Possible clouding would become visible by brighter reflections.
+Any cloudiness would then become visible through lighter reflections.
 An absolutely clear red wine, on the other hand, will appear black due to a lack of reflections.
-An earlier often used term for clear red wines with simultaneous colour depth is torch light (the ethymological meaning is not known).
+A term often used in the past for clear red wines with simultaneous depth of colour is fackelhell (the ethymological meaning, however, is not known).
 Cloudiness or a cloudy, flaky texture indicates a wine defect.
 A swirled deposit, while to be avoided if possible, does not signify a defect or fault.
 A related term of clear is clean (unclouded, so to speak).
 Negative terms are blind (opaque, cloudy) and dull.